 Japan Forum Editorial Team

-After consideration of the expressions of interest received, BAJS Council has awarded the Japan Forum Editorial Team to the School of Oriental and African Studies for 2014-17.
+After consideration of the expressions of interest received, BAJS Council awarded the Japan Forum Editorial Team to the School of Oriental and African Studies for 2014-17.

 Japan Forum prizes